 Other mortgage types allow you to postpone repayment of the initial loan and to only make monthly interest payments.
 The two major capital repayment models are the annuities mortgage and the linear mortgage.

-As of 2018, changes to mortgage rules means that double-income households can borrow more money to buy a home in the Netherlands.
-It means that couples who both earn an income will calculate their maximum mortgage by using 70% of the lower of their two salaries.
-This increased from 60% in 2017.
-Another change in 2018 is that people applying for a mortgage can only borrow 100% of the purchase price of a property.
+Couples who both earn an income can calculate their maximum mortgage by adding 80% of the lower of their two salaries to the higher salary.
+This has increased from 70% in 2019.
+Another change, which went in in 2018, is that people applying for a mortgage can only borrow 100% of the purchase price of a property.
 In 2016 it was 102%, and in 2017 it was 101%.
 This extra borrowing was generally used to pay the fees associated with buying a property.

 The defining characteristic of an annuities mortgage is that you pay a lot of interest in the initial years but repay little of the initial capital loan.
 This reverses towards the end of the mortgage term as you begin to pay off more capital and hence less interest.
 With the exception of fluctuations in mortgage interest rates, you make fixed monthly payments throughout the mortgage term.